Financial life stages

 Whether you're just starting to save, already saving, planning for life after work or already enjoying it, the resources below can help you plan for retirement.

 A new addition to the family is one of the most important events for a family.
 Whether you're a parent or a grandparent, there are new decisions and challenges facing you.
-The resources below can help you put a plan in place – such as a 529 College Savings Plan, Coverdell ESA or UTMA account.
+The resources below can help you put a plan in place – such as a 529 College Savings Plan or UTMA account.

 Ah, freedom.
 Now you're starting a life of your own.
 It's time to start investing well.
 To help get you started in the right direction, visit the resources below.

 Memories stand the test of time.
 As you consider creating a will and plans for the future, also consider the memories a financial legacy could bring to those you care about most.
-Begin that plan today by reviewing your many options – including plans for a Trust, Joint or Individual account, Roth IRA, Traditional IRA, UTMA or 529 plan.
+Begin that plan today by reviewing your many options – including plans for a, Joint or Individual account, Roth IRA, Traditional IRA or UTMA.

 Now that the kids are celebrating some independence of their own, it's time to refocus your efforts on investing and saving for your retirement future.